Oqtane Server Events

 The following diagram describes the various aspects of the server-side event system:

 Below is a functional example of how to capture the File Download event.
-You will notice that it registers the EntityChanged event handler and then inspects the SyncEvent to determine if the Entity and Action match the specific event you are interested in.
-You should also note that due to the multi-tenant nature of Oqtane it is important to set the tenant before calling any repository methods.
+You will notice that it implements the EntityChanged method and then inspects the SyncEvent to determine if the Entity and Action match the File Download event.
+You will also note that due to the multi-tenant nature of Oqtane it is important to set the tenant before calling any repository methods.

 private readonly IServiceScopeFactory _serviceScopeFactory;